Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces

 With the search mechanism established, we require a compatible update rule.
 We propose the use of regression-based distance minimization losses towards softmax-constructed target actions.

-\textbf{Motivation.} When considering large discrete action spaces, standard RL losses are ill-suited for this setting: Policy Gradients applied to $\calA$ suffer from variance explosion as the probability mass $\pi(a|s)$ vanishes in large action spaces.
+\textbf{Motivation.} When considering large discrete action spaces, standard RL losses are ill-suited: Policy Gradients applied to $\calA$ suffer from variance explosion as the probability mass $\pi(a|s)$ vanishes in large action spaces.
 When applied to the relaxed action space $\calA'$, Policy Gradients face a mismatch between the parametrized probability of choosing a proto-action $\hat a$ given $s$ and the probability of choosing an action $a$ given $s$ and the mapping procedure.
 This adds noise to the gradients and destabilizes learning.
 Deterministic policy gradients fail because the critic $\psi_\omega$ is trained only on valid discrete actions $a \in \calA$.
-The evaluation of the gradient $\nabla_a Q(s, \hat{a})$ for a continuous proto-action lying between valid actions is therefore inaccurate.
+The evaluation of $\nabla_a Q(s, \hat{a})$ for a continuous proto-action lying between valid actions is therefore inaccurate.
 Furthermore, the Q-function in large action spaces may be highly non-convex, necessitating the use of algorithms that can escape local optima \citep[cf.][]{Jain2025}.

 We propose DBU to circumvent these issues by transforming the policy update into a \textit{supervised regression} task against a stable, non-stationary target.
 Our loss function extends the paradigms proposed by \citet{abdolmaleki2018} and \citet{hoppe2025structured}, adapting them to the specific geometry of relaxed large discrete spaces.
 Intuitively, since action sampling probabilities are inversely related to their distance to $\hat a$ in SDN, distance to high-value target action is a natural loss.
 DBU creates such high-value targets and pushes the actor towards them, complementing the action selection of SDN.
 We visualize DBU in Fig.~\ref{fig:dbu} and outline it in Algorithm~\ref{alg:dbu}.

 \textbf{Target Construction: The Softmax Average.} Using a Gaussian, we first perturb and round the proto-action $\hat{a}$ to generate a set of $M$ auxiliary candidates $\{a''\}$ (distinct from the execution candidates in SDN to search beyond $\calB(\hat a)$).
-To generate a reliable training signal, we do not simply use the best sampled action from SDN, as this $\argmax_{a'}q(s,a')$ is non-differentiable and sensitive to critic noise -- given learned Q-values may not reflect the ground truth, the argmax can be the result of critic overestimation.
-Instead, we compute the softmax-weighted average of these candidates:
+To generate a reliable training signal, we do not simply use the best candidate action, as this $\argmax_iq(s,a''_{(i)})$ is sensitive to critic noise -- given learned Q-values may not reflect the ground truth, the argmax can be the result of critic overestimation.
+Instead, we compute the softmax-weighted average of the candidates: